intel/intel-xpu-backend-for-triton/docs/getting-started/architecture.rst

 1. The frontend consumes a decorated Python kernel and transforms it into Triton IR (MLIR Triton dialect).
 2. The middle-end consumes the IR and progressively lowers it to the TritonGPU dialect applying optimizations.
-3. The backend lowers TritonGPU dialect to LLVM dialect, then converts it to LLVM IR and an appropriate format depending on the target (e.g., ptx/cubin in Nvidia case).
+3. The backend lowers TritonGPU dialect to LLVM dialect, then converts it to LLVM IR and an appropriate format depending on the target (for example, ptx/cubin in Nvidia case).

 There are three main IR stages on which most of the optimizations are done: Triton dialect, TritonGPU dialect [c8]_, and LLVM IR.
 Note: Vendor-specific backends introduce additional dialects to help with TritonGPU lowering.

 .. image :: ../pics/triton.png

-In addition to the custom dialects Triton reuses upstream ones like arith & math for math, scf/cf for control flow, index, func, nvvm for low-level GPU operations.
+In addition to the custom dialects, Triton reuses upstream ones like arith & math for math, scf/cf for control flow, index, func, nvvm for low-level GPU operations.
 Triton also introduces some Nvidia-specific dialects for lowering to Hopper target.

 Torch Inductor IR (input language)
 ----------------------------------
 Torch Inductor is a pure Python compiler of PyTorch models.
 The Inductor uses “define-by-run” loop level IR.
 It supports dynamic shapes/strides.
 The Inductor primarily targets GPUs with Triton and CPUs by generating C++ sources with OpenMP.
 At a high-level Inductor  performs:

 * **Graph operators’ decomposition** into a smaller set of operators (~250 PrimTorch ops instead of ~2k PyTorch ops [c11]_; Note: the sets are not stabilized!).
-* **Loop-level IR graph lowering**: remove views, broadcasting, indexing simplification, materialization vs reuse decisions, layout optimization, loop reordering.
+* **Loop-level IR graph lowering**: removing views, broadcasting, indexing simplification, materialization vs reuse decisions, layout optimization, loop reordering.
 * **Scheduling**: horizontal/vertical/reduction fusion , tiling, memory planning, buffer reuse, autotuning.
 * **Backend code generation** (depending on the target).
 * **Wrapper code generation**: basically, an unrolled interpreter loop to run the generated kernel (gather the inputs, symbolic shape processing, allocate the tensors, and invoke the kernel).

-The sequence of the above steps produces a ``call`` function that controls the guards [c13]_ and then calls a sequence of Aten/Extern kernels intermixed with generated triton functions.
+The sequence of the above steps produces a ``call`` function that controls the guards [c13]_ and then calls a sequence of Aten/Extern kernels intermixed with generated Triton functions.
 Former are resolved through an algorithm selection mechanism [c12]_.
-The latter is a Python function with ``@triton.jit`` decorator, e.g. (fused bias from a linear layer and a Relu):
+The latter is a Python function with ``@triton.jit`` decorator, for example (fused bias from a linear layer and a Relu):

 .. code-block:: python
   import torch